 Contrary to popular beliefs that stigmatize blondes as ditzy or ‘dumb,’ people with blonde hair are slightly cleverer than their dark-haired or redheaded peers.

-According to the results of a 2016 study by Ohio State University, the popular stereotype of a “dumb blonde” is indeed false.
-The study, which involved 11,000 naturally blonde women, had their IQs tested, and their average scores were found to be slightly higher than those with red, brown, or black hair.
+According to a 2016 study by Ohio State University, the popular stereotype of a “dumb blonde” is false.
+The study involved 11,000 naturally blonde women.
+Their IQs were tested, and their average scores were slightly higher than those with red, brown, or black hair.

 Blonde stereotypes, ignited by the public image of Marilyn Monroe in the 1950s, are the basis of many blonde jokes arising from the idea that blonde-haired women are more sexually attractive but less intelligent than brunettes.
 Indeed, Monroe starred in Gentlemen Prefer Blondes, based on the book of the same name by Anita Loos, a brunette who was inspired to write the book following an incident on boarding a train.
 Loos was carrying heavy luggage unassisted by her male passengers.

-Thankfully, the media provides many examples that have taken the blonde stereotype and twisted it.
-So many in fact, that it’s challenging to reach an exact total.
-Also, it’s worth bearing in mind the extent to which each example defies the trope.
-For instance, one blonde character could be very academic and bookish, e.g., Annabeth Chase, whereas another may be very streetwise and have a strong survival instinct, e.g. Emma Swan.
+Thankfully, media provides many examples that have taken the blonde stereotype and twisted it.
+So many that it’s challenging to reach an exact total.
+Also, it’s worth considering how each example defies the trope.
+For instance, one blonde character could be very academic and bookish, e.g., Annabeth Chase, whereas another may be very streetwise and have a strong survival instinct, e.g., Emma Swan.

 Elle Woods, Legally Blonde

-The first most likely to come to many minds is the 2001 film Legally Blonde, which at first appears to exploit the stereotype, only to defy it outrightly.
-Elle, portrayed by Reese Witherspoon, is not hindered by a lack of intelligence but by society’s low expectations of her, judging her solely by the colour of her hair, including her boyfriend, who breaks up with her because she is “too blonde.”
+The first most likely to come to many minds is the 2001 film Legally Blonde.
+It initially appears to exploit the stereotype, only to defy it outrightly.
+Elle, portrayed by Reese Witherspoon, is not hindered by a lack of intelligence but by society’s low expectations of her.
+They judged her solely by the color of her hair, including her boyfriend, who breaks up with her because she is “too blonde.”